Roasted grapes are the best thing to happen to fall!

 With this recipe, you'll slather a honey-herb butter under the chicken skin.
-The chicken gets stuffed with an apple and then cooked in the oven on top of a bed of grapes.
+The chicken gets stuffed with an apple and then roasted in the oven on top of a bed of grapes.

 Between the honey in the herb-butter, the apple, and the grapes, a sticky, fruity sugar drips into the bottom of the pan.
 Those sweetened pan drippings turn into the most incredible pecan gravy.